 So what to do when you buy packaged food?
 The answer is simply to consider every ingredient separately.

 My favorite example is comparing two “energy bars.”
-Here are the ingredients for the PowerBar Chocolate Peanut Butter Crisp*:
+Here are the ingredients for the PowerBar Protein Plus Chocolate Peanut Butter:

-I’ve bolded any ingredients that I’m pretty sure you can’t make at home (some of these are debatable, but I’ll leave that for the next few posts).
+I’ve bolded any ingredients that I’m pretty sure you can’t make at home (some of these might be debatable, but I’ll leave that for the next few posts).
 Compare that to the ingredients of a Cashew Cookie Larabar:

 I’m absolutely certain that a person with average skills could make something comparable to the Larabar in his or her kitchen.
 But the PowerBar?
 Not so much.